peter88213/PyWriter/docs/devel/spec/types.md

 Generate a new OpenDocument spreadsheet (ods) listing the following:

-- Link to the manuscript's scene section
+- Hyperlink to the manuscript's scene section
 - Scene title
 - Scene description
 - Tags